EHV-1 and Equine Herpesvirus Myeloencephalopathy (EHM) in Horses

 More Info & Discussions

-Behind Equine Protozoal Myeloencephalitis (EPM), the second most diagnosed cause of myeloencephalopathy and the resulting incoordination and weakness is equine herpesvirus-1 (EHV-1).
-EHV-1 is associated with upper respiratory disease, abortion, and the neurologic form of the disease in horses.
-Though the neurological form of EHV-1 has long been with us there is a perception that the incidence of the disease is growing and in recent years there have been highly publicized outbreaks at large horse show venues and equine hospitals.
-These outbreaks have been devastiating on those owners who have lost horses and the economic impact on those around the outbreaks has been huge.
-In spite of this many important questions remain difficult to answer.
-This article tackles these questions and includes information on transmission, clinical signs, diagnosis, treatment, quarantine, and prevention of EHV-1 infection.
+Though the neurological form of EHV-1 has long been with us, there is a perception that the incidence of the disease is growing, and in recent years, there have been highly publicized outbreaks at large horse show venues and equine hospitals.
+These outbreaks have devastated those owners who have lost horses, and the economic impact of the outbreaks on those around them has been immense.
+This article includes information on transmission, clinical signs, diagnosis, treatment, quarantine, and prevention of EHV-1 infection.

 Cause